Lucette Lagnado: Biography

 Lagnado was born to a Syrian Jewish family in Cairo, Egypt.
 She attended P.S.
 205 in Bensonhurst, Brooklyn, New York City, and was a graduate of Vassar College.
 Lagnado wrote a prize-winning memoir about her childhood, The Man in the White Sharkskin Suit: My Family's Exodus from Old Cairo to the New World.
 The book, published by Ecco, was awarded the 2008 Sami Rohr Prize for Jewish Literature.
 The prize, which is administered by the New York-based Jewish Book Council, comes with a $100,000 stipend and is the richest cash award in the Jewish literary world.
 The presentation of the Rohr Prize took place in Jerusalem in April 2008.
-"The Man in the White Sharkskin Suit" was optioned by producer Anthony Bregman ("Eternal Sunshine of the Spotless Mind"), according to a December, 2008 announcement in Publishers Marketplace.
+The Man in the White Sharkskin Suit was optioned by producer Anthony Bregman (Eternal Sunshine of the Spotless Mind), according to a December 2008 announcement in Publishers Marketplace.

-In September, 2011, she published a companion volume to "Sharkskin" which tells the story of Lagnado's mother, Edith.
-"The Arrogant Years: One Girl's Search for Her Lost Youth, from Cairo to Brooklyn" (Ecco/HarperCollins) juxtaposes the author's own coming of age in New York with that of her mother in Cairo, revealing how the choices she made meant both a liberation from Old World traditions and the loss of a comforting and familiar community.
+In September 2011, she published a companion volume to "Sharkskin" that tells the story of Lagnado's mother, Edith.
+The Arrogant Years: One Girl's Search for Her Lost Youth, from Cairo to Brooklyn (Ecco/HarperCollins) juxtaposes the author's own coming of age in New York with that of her mother in Cairo, revealing how the choices she made meant both a liberation from Old World traditions and the loss of a comforting and familiar community.
 The book was described by the publisher as an epic family saga of faith and fragility.